 What's Nearby?
 Town of Boones Mill

-In the town of Boones Mill (at the base of Cahas Mountain) are legal spirits at Franklin County Distilleries, more tasty craft beer at Hammer & Forge Brewing, a filling lunch at Holly Jo’s Creekside Grill (you’ll love the homemade chips!), and beautiful art by local artisans at Inkular Gallery.
-Take home a painting or other piece of art representative of Cahas Mountain.
+In the town of Boones Mill (at the base of Cahas Mountain) are legal spirits at Franklin County Distilleries, a filling lunch at Holly Jo’s Creekside Grill (you’ll love the homemade chips!), and the town's own unique LOVEworks art.

 As you travel through Franklin County and Virginia’s Blue Ridge, take the time to really soak in the culture and heritage of the area.
 Not only is this area part of the Wilderness Road: Virginia’s Heritage Migration Route, but it’s also on the ‘Round the Mountain White Lightning Artisan Trail and The Crooked Road: Virginia’s Heritage Music Trail.
 Be sure to chronicle your journey on Instagram and tag #BlueRidgeDay.
 Spread the love!